EzequielQ2004/Hola-Mundo/INGLES.md

 ---

+**Ejecucion del juego**

+"Now, I will proceed to run the game so that you can see how the game's presentation works."

+---

 **Despedida:**

 "Good teacher, that's all from my side, please forgive my pronunciation mistakes, anyway I hope it was understood well.
 Thank you, goodbye."